Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **EVENTURN / ODDTURN** - __Condition (Prefix)__ True only on even numbered turns and odd numbered turns respectively.

+**WON** - __Condition (Prefix)__ - For a level noun: True if that level has been beaten.
+For anything else: True if the level currently being played has been beaten. (e.g. you can use this for meta-puzzles where cleared levels affect the map, or to make a puzzle easier/harder/different after being beaten)

 Baba is You Discord server: https://discord.gg/GGbUUse

 You may use these mods in your mod pack or custom world with attribution!